 Men’s Face Shaves: Sanitation And Safety Precautions

-Sweeney Todd probably didn’t worry about sanitation and safety precautions when he shaved his customers, but at our downtown men’s barber shop in Salt Lake City, we always put sanitation and safety first!
+Sweeney Todd probably didn’t worry about sanitation and safety precautions when he shaved his customers, but when it comes to men’s face shaves at Trolley Square Barbers in Salt Lake City, we always put sanitation and safety first!
 I was very lucky to be trained at a barber school which considered sanitation and safety precautions to be drop-dead-serious.

 Here are some general rules for sanitation and safety precautions that we learned in barber school and that we use at the barbershop:

 Always disinfect razors before and after use.

 Disinfect replaceable or injector blades before use, then discard in a sharps container after use.